the-writer-dev/the-writer-dev/README.md

 글쓰는 개발자 (글개)🇺🇸🇰🇷 This is the document of my journey as a software engineer.
 I love to talk about software engineering, AI, notes, deep work.

-## Project I'm working on
+## Projects I'm working on
-Currently I'm building [ThreadSight](threadsight.xyz), a social media tool for Meta Threads.
+Currently I'm building
+- [ThreadSight](threadsight.xyz), a social media tool for Meta Threads.
+- SmootherGPT, a tool for managing AI chats better with your own API keys.

 ## Tools & Tech stack (2024)